 Barber to be offered Villa Rica city manager job

-The City Council voted unanimously Thursday night to offer the position to Tom Barber, following a special called meeting.
+The Villa Rica City Council voted unanimously Thursday night to offer the position to Tom Barber, following a called meeting.
 The vote occurred after a one-hour, behind-closed-doors executive session, during which council members discussed the terms of Barber's employment.

 Comments